quandaworld/bookaboo/README.md

 - Ascending and descending sort by book title, author, format, number of pages, reading status
 - Filter books by reading status or book formats
 - Individual notes for each book
-- Books data is stored permanently in MongoDB Atlas
+- Books data is stored consistently in MongoDB Atlas
-- Display stack notifications when errors (duplicated books, missing required fields) happens, or when adding, editing, deleting books successfully
+- Display stack notifications when errors (duplicated books, missing required fields) happen, or when adding, editing, deleting books successfully
 - Mobile responsive design